Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Tokens.md

 ```
 The `lastUpdated` field will be kept in Firebase internally as a Timestamp, but will be converted to a string upon retrieval.

-When performing `POST` and `PUT` requests, make sure the header `Content-Type` is set to `text/plain`, and include just the Expo push token as a string in the request body.
+When performing `POST` and `PUT` requests, send the push token in the field as designated in the schema - all other fields will be ignored.

 `POST` and `PUT` endpoints will evaluate each push token using methods provided by `expo-server-sdk`.
 If any requests contain invalid push tokens, they will return errors (of which the format will look like something from [here](errors)).